 There is a time and place for hardcore and extreme exercise, but it is not every single day or even every week for the average person.
 You do not need to push it to 100 every time you exercise, and if you continue to do so, eventually you’ll run out of gas.

-Do you need to figure out the right level of intensity for your unique life?
+Do you need to figure out the right level of exercise intensity for your unique life?
 Contact me for coaching opportunities.